Scarlett Johansson Open To Running For Political Office

 — Variety (@Variety) April 25, 2019

 Johansson has been somewhat active in Democratic politics throughout her career.
 She endorsed John Kerry in 2004 and Barack Obama in 2008, even appearing in the famous “Yes We Can” music video that year.
 She went on to speak at the Democratic National Convention in 2012, and went on to endorse Hillary Clinton in the 2016 election.
-Johansson has also endorsed candidates for local office, including Scott Stringer when he ran for New York City Comptroller in 2013.
+Johansson has also endorsed candidates for local office, including Scott Stringer when he ran for New York City comptroller in 2013.

 The actress has been outspoken in favor of abortion rights, and was a speaker at the Women’s March in 2017, shortly after Donald Trump was inaugurated as president.
-In that speech, Johansson revealed that she had visited a Planned Parenthood clinic when she was 15 years old.
+In that speech, Johansson revealed that she had visited a Planned Parenthood clinic when she was 15-years-old.

 “President Trump, I did not vote for you… I want to be able to support you.
 But first I ask that you support me, support my sister, support my mother,” the actress said in her speech, per Pop Sugar.
 Johansson returned to address the Women’s March again in 2018, where she delivered a speech that called out actor James Franco, who had been accused of misconduct by women in a newspaper article not long before that event.